 Image Source: Link

-The Post Reported in 2011 that NetApp had been accused of violating U.S. punitive tariffs besides selling hard disks to the Syrian government, which was designated as a terrorist state.
-Reportedly, NetApp hardware was discovered in a surveillance system designed to intercept the email or other communication services of rebels critical of the government of Syrian Bashar Al.
+In 2011, The Post reported that NetApp faced accusations of violating U.S. punitive tariffs by selling hard disks to the Syrian government, which had been designated as a terrorist state.
+NetApp hardware was discovered in a surveillance system designed to intercept the emails and other communication services of rebels critical of the Syrian government under Bashar Al-Assad.

 NetApp was among the companies implicated in the investigation, which included HPE.
-NetApp’s Italian conglomerate reportedly sold the storage equipment to an authorized vendor, who offered for sale it to Neighborhood SpA, a Milan, Italy, startup system for monitoring and intercepting digital data communications.
+NetApp’s Italian conglomerate reportedly sold the storage equipment to an authorized vendor,.
+They offer to sell it to Neighborhood SpA, a Milan, Italy, startup system for monitoring and intercepting digital data communications.

 After a lengthy investigation, the U.S. Department of Justice deduced in 2014 that NetApp had committed no wrongdoing.